roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 Quality Requirements: [ISO2510](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)

 The following list of quality requirements is based on ISO25010.
 It is reduced to the more relevant characteristics and enhanced where needed.
-Subsets of this list are used within the ADRs to provide constraints and priorities for architecture decisions.
+Subsets of this long list are used within the ADRs to provide constraints and priorities for architecture decisions.

 | Quality Requirement | Relevance | Description for Road Warrior |
 | --- | --- | --- |